Why buy from us ?

 From Pl.
 Catalunya (Barcelona) to Terminal T1 (Barcelona Airport)

-Aerobus A2 line every day of the year:
+Aerobus line A2 24 hours a day, every day of the year, even on public holidays:

 From Terminal T2 (Barcelona Airport) to Pl.
 Catalunya (centre of Barcelona)